zeekay/soundcloud-cli/README.rst

 soundcloud-cli
 ==============

-``soundcloud-cli`` is a command-line interface for Soundcloud.
-It allows you to compress and upload audio to Soundcloud, among other things.
+``soundcloud-cli`` is a command-line interface for `SoundCloud <http://soundcloud.com>`__.
+It allows you to compress and upload audio to SoundCloud, among other things.

 Install
 -------